SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 21 March, 2024
+### 📅 Friday, 22 March, 2024
 ------
 ### Events
 ------
-- **National Agriculture Day** - Observed annually on March 21 (or the first day of spring), National Agriculture Day is a day dedicated to recognizing and celebrating the abundance provided by agriculture across the United States.
-It's a day for Americans to acknowledge and be grateful for the work of farmers, ranchers, and agribusinesses.

-- **World Down Syndrome Day** - While this is a global event, it's also recognized in the USA on March 21.
-This day aims to
+As of my last update, here are some types of events that might occur in the USA on March 22, though not all of them happen every year on that specific date:

+- National Observances:
+  - National Goof Off Day: A silly unofficial holiday encouraging people to take a break from their regular routine.

+- Sports Events:
+  - NCAA Basketball Tournament games (March Madness): Depending on the year, there might be games on March 22.

+- Political Events:
+  - State legislative
 ### Positive Qoute
 ------
-"Every sunrise is a new chapter in your life waiting to be written. 🌅✍️ Embrace the possibility of the unknown and let joy be the ink you write with! 😄📖"
+"Every sunrise offers a new page in the story of your life.
+Smile, write beautifully, and let joy be the ink. 🌅✍️😊"